philsturgeon/phil.tech/source/2020-02-22-remote-working-climate.markdown

 If you simply work from home, you can just not do that.
 If you're a digital nomad, you can also just not do that.
 Wherever it is you are is somewhere you can work, and if you stick to sustainable transportation methods like electric trains or bikes, you can slash your footprint massively.

-For me, instead of a 1-2 hour each-way hell-commute, I ride 3-4 hours a day.
+For me, instead of a 1-2 hour each-way hell-commute, I cycle 3-4 hours a day.
 That usually lets me get 60-80km a day.
-Sometimes I do the whole thing in the morning, sometimes I work a few hours over breakfast and have one big midday ride, sometimes I do one hour on, one hour off.
-It all depends on my calendar, the terrain, and the weather.
+Sometimes I do the whole ride in the morning, sometimes I work a few hours over breakfast and have one big midday ride, sometimes I do one hour on, one hour off.
+It all depends on my calendar, the terrain, the weather, and if I'm riding solo, or with company.
 For best results, I try keep Alp crossings to the weekend.

 ## "Looking Your Best" is Unsustainable